 Migratory shorebirds are a Federal trust resource responsibility of the USFWS.
 Many species of shorebirds inhabit the beach during the spring and fall migrations, although most are even more likely to be found on protected wetland areas located around the perimeter of the proposed project area on Long Beach Island.
 Shorebirds feed on small individuals of the resident infauna and other small organisms brought in with waves.
 Common shorebird species include the sanderling (Calidris alba), semi-palmated sandpiper (Calidris pusilla), dunlin (Calidris alpine), semi-palmated plovers (Charadrius semipalmatus), short-billed dowitcher (Limnodromus griseus), willet (Catoptrophorus semipalmatus), greater yellowlegs (Tringa melanoleuca), lesser yellowlegs (Tringa flavipes), and ruddy turnstone (Arenaria interpres).
-The Holgate Unit of the Edwin B. Forsythe National Wildlife Refuge, on the southern end of Long Beach Island, provides important resting and feeding areas for migrating shore birds.
+The Holgate Unit of the Edwin B. Forsythe National Wildlife Refuge, on the southern end of Long Beach Island, and Little Beach Island on the southern side of Little Egg Inlet provide important resting and feeding areas for migrating shore birds.